0xMukesh/Blahaj-API/README.md

 Check out the website: [Blahaj API](https://blahaj-api.herokuapp.com/)

+## 👨‍💻 Available endpoints

+- `/`: The root route
+- `/get`: The route for getting random blahaj images
+- `/post`: The route for posting random blahaj images

 ## 👇 Prerequisites

 Before starting working on this project, please make sure you have already installed the following tools: